Meet the Golddigger Trust team.

-Mandy Toombs, Founder & Creative Director . . .
+Mandy Toombs, Founder & Creative Director (Currently on Maternity Leave) . . .

 Back in 2005, Mandy had a dream to support young people around issues of self esteem and so, alongside co-founders Rachel and Claire, began Golddigger Trust.
 Having worked in youth work for a number of years in Sheffield, Birmingham, Kent and Norfolk before founding the Trust, Mandy was hugely aware of the need for honesty and the need to face up to the 'real issues', so drew on her experience and skills to devise the 'I'm The Girl I Want To Be' course and music project, Golddigger.
 Mandy is passionate about working creatively with young people and creating excellent resources and projects that are effective and relevant.
 Alongside forming the 'Senior Leadership Team' with Beth, Mandy oversees the creative elements of Golddigger Trust, developing our current resources and forming new projects.
 Mandy is married with 4 children and enjoys party planning, long muddy walks, decorating, and making everything look pretty!

 Beth Stout, Chief Executive . . .